Could Your Parents Be Emotionally Immature? Here Are 6 Signs to Look For

 2. High Levels of Self-Centeredness

-Emotionally immature parents often exhibit self-centered behavior, prioritizing their own needs and desires over those of their children.
+Emotionally immature parents often exhibit self-centered behavior, prioritizing their needs and desires over their children's.
 This can manifest in various ways:

-2. Neglect of Child's Needs: They may neglect or overlook your needs, focusing instead on their own problems and interests.
+- Neglect of Child's Needs: They may neglect or overlook your needs, focusing instead on their problems and interests.

 This self-centeredness can make you feel unimportant and lead to feelings of neglect, impacting your self-esteem and sense of worth.